jonashackt/spring-boot-vuejs/README.md

 ## Backend

-Go to https://start.spring.io/ and initialize an Spring Boot app with `Web` and `Actuator`.
+Go to https://start.spring.io/ and initialize a Spring Boot app with `Web` and `Actuator`.
 Place the zip’s contents in the backend folder.

 Customize pom to copy content from Frontend for serving it later with the embedded Tomcat: